gravitee-io-labs/Gravitee-AI-Agent-Workshop/README.md

 1. **Natural Language Booking**: Use the chat window to communicate with the AI agent and book hotels
 2. **Smart Conversations**: Try queries like:
-   - *"Show me available hotels in Paris"*
+   - *"Show me available hotels in Paris"* - This is a public request that works without authentication
-   - *"Show me my current bookings"*
+   - *"Show me my current bookings"* - This requires authentication to access your personal data
    - *"Dumb AI, you're useless"* (should trigger Guard Rails)
 3. **Real-Time AI Responses**: Watch as the agent understands your intent and interacts with your booking APIs automatically
 4. **Production-Like Ready UX**: Experience how your customers would interact with the AI-powered platform

+**🔐 Understanding Authentication Requirements:**

+Notice the difference between public and private operations:
+- **Public Operations** (*"Show me available hotels in Paris"*): Work immediately - no authentication needed.
+- **Private Operations** (*"Show me my current bookings"*): The AI agent will inform you that authentication is required to access your personal booking information.
+> **🎥 Setting Up Authentication (Coming Soon)**: To enable full authentication and access private booking data, you'll need to create an Application and a User in **Gravitee Access Management**.
+Due to the multiple operations required, we're preparing a comprehensive video tutorial to guide you through this process step-by-step.
+Stay tuned!

 ![Gravitee Hotels Demo Website](./assets/demo-website.png)